 Accessibility for disabled persons

-If you have limited physical capacity, rest assured that CTMA Ferry provides services and assistance to make your crossing very enjoyable.
+If you have limited physical capacity, rest assured that CTMA Ferry provides services to make your crossing very enjoyable.
 It is essential, however, to clearly indicate your specific needs when making your reservation and when boarding, so we can assist you in the best way possible.

 Following is some pratical information about our services :